Import Source: Quark

 Home Vineyard Experiments

-MEMBERS ONLYBibliographies are traditionally presented at the end of an article, but there is a book that proved so central to the production of this article that it must be given a leading role, a beauty shot and a recommendation for purchase.
-This seminal work of viticultural research is called Sunlight Into Wine by Dr. Richard
+Bibliographies are traditionally presented at the end of an article, but there is a book that proved so central to the production of this article that it must be given a leading

 Wines Two Ways: Oaked and Unoaked

-MEMBERS ONLYTo Oak, or not to Oak, a phrase I took from Shakespeare’s play Hamlet and changed the words around a little.
-But going a step further and delving into the tools that winemaker’s have in their hip pocket, are all the tools necessary?
-Some winemakers think they have to follow a certain recipe or protocol
+To Oak, or not to Oak, a phrase I took from Shakespeare’s play Hamlet and changed the words around a little.
+But going a step further and delving into the tools that

 Performing Bench Trials